 Strong documentation removes guesswork and provides concrete proof to insurance companies and legal teams.
 It substantiates your claim for fair compensation and demonstrates the full extent of your physical, emotional, and financial losses.
 Keeping organized records from day one will make the entire process smoother and help your attorney build the strongest possible case on your behalf.

-Keep All Medical Records
+Keep a File of All Medical Records

 Your medical records are the cornerstone of your injury claim.
 It’s essential to keep a detailed file of every document related to your treatment.
 This includes hospital visit summaries, doctor’s notes, physical therapy reports, prescription receipts, and bills for any medical equipment you need.
 These records create an official timeline of your injuries and the care you’ve received, directly linking them to the accident.
 This paper trail is critical for proving the cost of your medical expenses and showing the severity of your injuries.
 Make a habit of asking for copies of all reports and keeping everything together in one place.

-Start an Injury Journal
+Track Your Recovery in an Injury Journal

 While medical records show the clinical side of your recovery, an injury journal tells the personal story.
 This is your space to document your day-to-day experience.
 Write down your pain levels, any physical limitations you’re facing, and the emotional impact of the accident.
 Did you miss a family event because you were in too much pain?
 Are you struggling with anxiety when you get in a car?
 These details illustrate how the accident has affected your quality of life.
 A consistent journal provides invaluable insight that can be used to demonstrate the extent of your pain and suffering, which is a key part of your personal injury claim.

-Photograph Your Injuries and Vehicle Damage
+Photograph Your Injuries and Property Damage

 A picture truly is worth a thousand words.
 Visual evidence is incredibly compelling, so take clear photographs of your injuries right after the accident and continue to document them as they heal.
 This creates a visual timeline of your recovery process, showing everything from initial bruises and cuts to any scarring that may remain.
 You should also take extensive photos of the damage to your vehicle from multiple angles.
 These images serve as undeniable proof of the accident’s severity and can help establish the connection between the impact and the injuries you sustained.